-Source: National Commission for Statistics (CNS), Romanian Statistics Yearbook 2001
+Source: National Institute of Statistics of Romania, Romanian Statistics Yearbook 2001

 In 1948, the energy industry, like all other industries, was nationalized.
 The legal framework in the country became that of a centralized state economy.
-In 1949, the Ministry of electric energy and Power Engineering was founded.
-All local companies and enterprises were co-ordinated by this newly created structure.
+In 1949, the Ministry of electric energy and Power Engineering were founded.
+All local companies and enterprises were co-coordinated by this newly created structure.